python/cpython/Doc/library/shlex.rst

 --------------

-The :class:`shlex` class makes it easy to write lexical analyzers for simple syntaxes resembling that of the Unix shell.
+The :class:`~shlex.shlex` class makes it easy to write lexical analyzers for simple syntaxes resembling that of the Unix shell.
 This will often be useful for writing minilanguages, (for example, in run control files for Python applications) or for parsing quoted strings.

 The :mod:`shlex` module defines the following functions: